 In 1907, Bakelite came along and chemical companies started investing heavily in research.
 Nylon arrived in 1935, but it was World War II that really boosted the invention of new plastics.

-But, by the 1960s, doubts started to emerge about the durability of plastics and pollution.
-The Science History Institute sums up the public attitude that “Plastic also gradually became a word used to describe that which was cheap, flimsy, or fake.”
+But by the 1960s, doubts started to emerge about the durability of plastics and pollution.
+The Science History Institute sums up the public attitude: “Plastic also gradually became a word used to describe that which was cheap, flimsy, or fake.”

 Since plastics moved into mass production, almost 8.5 billion tonnes have been created; and only nine percent of this is recycled, while 12 percent is incinerated.
 The rest piles up in landfills or just lies around where it’s discarded and usually finds its way into the oceans.

 In general, plastics take a long time to decompose; some break down faster than others.
 But “fast” is a relative term.
 Australia’s World Wildlife Fund gives us a decomposition timescale for plastic items:

 - Water bottle: 450 years

 But those are theoretical numbers; we can’t really know that a substance that's only existed for 40 years will take 400 years to degrade in the natural environment.
 As Rick Smith writes in The Globe and Mail: